sandrorodmun-dotcom/portfolio-interactive-mathematics/FEATURED_PROJECTS/03-graph-isomorphisms-game/README.md

 This is part of an ongoing project for the YouTube channel [Sandrodmun](https://www.youtube.com/@sandrodmun) where we study many different subjects in mathematics, physics, etc., rigorously with precise definitions and proofs, and interactively, with apps and games like the ones in this repository.

-The project aims to make abstract concepts, results, theorems, etc. a bit more intuitive and accessible.
+The project aims to make abstract concepts, results, theorems, etc. more intuitive and accessible.
 Stay tuned for more interactive tools and full courses!

 ---